twasyl/jstackfx/README.md

 * List all RUNNABLE threads:`state = runnable`
 * Display threads having number 10 or 20: `number = 10 or number = 20`
-* Display threads ha ving number 10 or thread having number 20 and is in state BLOCKED: `number = 10 or number = 20 and state = blocked`
+* Display threads having number 10 or thread having number 20 and is in state BLOCKED: `number = 10 or number = 20 and state = blocked`

-# Changes
+# Release notes

+## Version 1.2

+**New and noteworthy:**

+* Display the number of results in the search bar
+* Allow to display thread elements' source from the dump file
+* UX improvements

 ## Version 1.1